Development of The Last of Us Part II: Technical and gameplay development

 The development team began planning accessibility options early in development, including a high-contrast mode to assist with visualizing enemies and allies.

 The developers pushed the technical capabilities of the PlayStation 4 when creating Part II, adding more enemies and larger environments than in previous games.
 Druckmann noted that any drops in detail would ruin the game's authenticity, which required consistent optimization of the technology.
 The team created a new animation technique called "motion mapping" for the characters, which allows for more realistic transitions between movement actions.
 The advancement of the game's artificial intelligence (AI) allowed for deeper connections with characters and the creation of bonds through gameplay.
 Enemy AI also have more complex understanding of the player's location at any given time.
 The additional animations required more significant amounts of data and motion capture performances than previously.
 Horses and dogs were motion captured for movement in the game.

-The Last of Us Part II was originally planned as an open world game with hub worlds in Jackson and Seattle—the player would initially complete missions in the former as Abby before she revealed her true intentions, and later in the former as Ellie while she tracks down Abby—but the game transferred to a more linear style as it better served the narrative.
+The Last of Us Part II was originally planned as an open world game with hub worlds in Jackson and Seattle—the player would initially complete missions in Jackson as Abby before she revealed her true intentions, and later in Seattle as Ellie while she tracks down Abby—but the game transferred to a more linear style as it better served the narrative.
+An early idea had the player, as Ellie, track down Seattle targets in their desired order, allowing them to raid supplies from strangers; the latter concept was scrapped as the player choice did not match Ellie's character.
 Ellie's agility prompted the addition of new gameplay features, including puzzle and traversal sections, and more advanced dodging and stealth mechanics.
 Margenau wanted the new gameplay features to immerse the player in the world without feeling "gamey".
 The introduction of some gameplay elements, such as the tracking dogs and named enemies, was intended to create an emotional response.
 The team also emphasized the importance of Ellie's weapons to form a realistic attachment from the player, though Druckmann noted that the narrative tension was more important than the gameplay realism in some instances, such as the amount of enemies that Ellie kills.
 The glass-breaking mechanic was seen as a "big win" for development due to its technical difficulty and versatility for level design.
 Early prototypes included a companion dog for Ellie, who could fit under fences and fetch items.